amessbee/timer/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+For a demonstration view the output at: https://amessbee.github.io/exam-timer-app/ - to get a local copy up and running follow these simple steps.

 ### Prerequisites